Transport

-Transport (in British English), or transportation (in American English), is the intentional movement of humans, animals, and goods from one location to another.
-Modes of transport include air, land (rail and road), water, cable, pipeline, and space.
+Transport (in British English) or transportation (in American English) is the intentional movement of humans, animals, and goods from one location to another.
+Modes of transport include air, land (rail and road), water, cable, pipelines, and space.
 The field can be divided into infrastructure, vehicles, and operations.
 Transport enables human trade, which is essential for the development of civilizations.

-Transport infrastructure consists of both fixed installations, including roads, railways, airways, waterways, canals, and pipelines, and terminals such as airports, railway stations, bus stations, warehouses, trucking terminals, refueling depots (including fueling docks and fuel stations), and seaports.
-Terminals may be used both for interchange of passengers and cargo and for maintenance.
+Transport infrastructure consists of fixed installations, including roads, railways, airways, waterways, canals, and pipelines, as well as terminals such as airports, railway stations, bus stations, warehouses, trucking terminals, refueling depots (including fuel docks and fuel stations), and seaports.
+Terminals may be used both for the interchange of passengers and cargo and for maintenance.

 Means of transport are any of the different kinds of transport facilities used to carry people or cargo.
 They may include vehicles, riding animals, and pack animals.
 Vehicles may include wagons, automobiles, bicycles, buses, trains, trucks, helicopters, watercraft, spacecraft, and aircraft.

 Modes

 A mode of transport is a solution that makes use of a certain type of vehicle, infrastructure, and operation.
 The transport of a person or of cargo may involve one mode or several of the modes, with the latter case being called inter-modal or multi-modal transport.
 Each mode has its own advantages and disadvantages, and will be chosen on the basis of cost, capability, and route.

-Governments deal with the way the vehicles are operated, and the procedures set for this purpose, including financing, legalities, and policies.
-In the transport industry, operations and ownership of infrastructure can be either public or private, depending on the country and mode.
+Governments regulate the way the vehicles are operated, and the procedures set for this purpose, including financing, legalities, and policies.
+In the transport industry, operations and ownership of infrastructure can be public, private, or a partnership between the two, depending on the country and mode.
+Transport modes can be a mix of the two ownership systems, such as privately owned cars and government-owned urban transport in cities.
+Many international airlines have a mixed public-private ownership.

 Passenger transport may be public, where operators provide scheduled services, or private.
 Freight transport has become focused on containerization, although bulk transport is used for large volumes of durable items.
-Transport plays an important part in economic growth and globalization, but most types cause air pollution and use large amounts of land.
+Transport plays an important part in economic growth and globalization, but machine-propelled forms cause air pollution and use large amounts of land.
 While it is heavily subsidized by governments, good planning of transport is essential to make traffic flow and restrain urban sprawl.